Excerpt from the government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Linda Debartolo.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Mike Vallee was found guilty of violating section 216.1 of the Ontario ‘Construction’ regulation 213/91 which states,
+Mike Vallee was found guilty of of a contravention of section 216.1 of the Ontario ‘Construction’ regulation 213/91 which states,

 “Demolition and dismantling of a building or structure shall proceed systematically and continuously from the highest to the lowest point unless a worker is endangered by this procedure.”